tensorturtle/cycarla/cycarla-backend/README.md

 [**1.
 Install Python 3.10**](https://www.python.org/downloads/release/python-31011)

 Scroll to the bottom and download the 'Windows Installer (64-bit)'.

-Make sure to enable the bottom option "Add python.exe to PATH"
+At the installer, make sure to enable the bottom option "Add python.exe to PATH"

 [**2.
 Install Scoop**](https://scoop.sh/)